erdmkbc/Machine-Learning-Tutorial/README.md

 *Random Forest has a lot of Decision trees and it use to these Tress for prediction processes.*

-# Exploraty Data Analysis and training data
+# Exploraty Data Analysis and training data that we use
 ### * Audi data
 ### * Cancer data
 ### * Stroke Prediction data